 Mistakes You Should Not Make While Running a Restaurant Business

-There are a number of contributing factors that lead to the failure of a restaurant, and we have, of these blunders listed the top eleven here.
+There are many contributing factors that lead to the failure of a restaurant, and we have, of these blunders listed the top eleven here.
 Keep these in mind while running your restaurant business.

 1. Ignoring the Location

 The location of a restaurant is a crucial factor in determining the success of a restaurant.
 Customers prefer to dine at places that are easily accessible to them.
 Only if the restaurant is visible to the customers would they be inclined to come in.
 Your food and service come later.
 Therefore, the site selection criteria for restaurants should be very clear in your head before you invest in a place.

 The concept and theme of the restaurant must be considered while deciding the location.
 The careful market analysis should be done before investing.
 For example, don’t make the mistake of opening a fine-dining restaurant at a University area considering it an untapped territory.
 If there are no posh fine dining restaurants at a student-centric area, it’s because there is no market for that kind of food outlet there.
 Quick service restaurants (QSR) and fast food joints are more likely to achieve a high success rate in such cases.
 This article will tell you how to decide the location of your restaurant.

 2. Poor Execution of Concept

 A great idea can go to waste if its proper execution is not done.
 Most restaurateurs fail at this area.
-They jump into the restaurant business with a great idea and concept, but the end result is not quite the same as the initial thought.
+They jump into the restaurant business with a great idea and concept, but the result is not quite the same as the initial thought.

-The key is to plan ahead in detail before setting out to execution.
+The key is to plan in detail before setting out to execution.
 Plan everything, right from the finances to staff management.
-Do a proper market research and industry analysis to make sure that your restaurant concept would work.
+Do proper market research and industry analysis to make sure that your restaurant concept would work.
 If you are a first-time restaurateur, you can hire a consultant to guide you through the process.